The 7th IEEE Workshop on

 • Hanli Wang, Tongji University, China

-• Haonan Chen, China University of Communication, China
+• Haonan Chen, Communication University of China, China

 • Honghai Liu, Harbin Institute of Technology, China